 ▪ If there is work done, he receives his holiday pay plus his day’s wage.

-▪ If there is work done on a double holiday, he receives two holiday pays plus his day’s wage.
+▪ If there is work done on a double holiday, he receives two (2) holiday pays due to the double holiday, plus his day’s wage.

 ▪ There are rules on absences without pay immediately preceding a regular holiday pay.

 Holiday pay is a legislated benefit enacted as part of the Constitutional imperative that the State shall afford protection to labor.
 Its purpose is not merely “to prevent diminution of the monthly income of the workers on account of work interruptions.
 In other words, although the worker is forced to take a rest, he earns what he should earn, that is, his holiday pay.”
 It is also intended to enable the worker to participate in the national celebrations held during the days identified as with great historical and cultural significance.
 (Asian Transmission Corporation v.
 CA, G.R.
 No. 144664, 15 March 2004)

 Thus, holiday pay is a legally mandated benefit required to be paid by the employer to the employee on regular holidays, whether or not the said employee worked.
 The amount of holiday pay will depend on whether the employee performed work or not as explained below.

 There are currently thirteen (13) regular holidays in the Philippines.